Computationally and statistically efficient learning of causal Bayes nets using path queries: Preliminaries

 \begin{assumption} Let $\Grm = (\Vrm, \Erm)$ be a DAG.
 All nodes in $\Grm$ are observable, furthermore, we can perform interventions on any node $i \in \Vrm$. \end{assumption}

 \begin{assumption}[Causal Markov] The data is generated from an underlying CBN $(\Grm, \THT)$ over $\X$. \end{assumption}

-\begin{assumption}[Faithfulness] The distribution $P$ over $\X$ induced by $(\Grm, \THT)$ satisfies no independencies beyond those implied by the structure of $\Grm$. \end{assumption}
+\begin{assumption}[Faithfulness] The distribution $P$ over $\X$ induced by $(\Grm, \THT)$ satisfies no independences beyond those implied by the structure of $\Grm$.
+We also assume faithfulness in the post-interventional distribution. \end{assumption}

-Assumption \ref{assump:observ} implies the availability of purely interventional data, and has been widely used in the active learning literature \citep{murphy2001active, tong2001active, he2008active, hauser2012two, shanmugam2015learning}. \redcolor{We consider only observed variables because we perform interventions on each node, thus, latent variables do not add any additional complexity to the problem (see Appendix \ref{app:latent} for more details).} By assuming that a causal graph is \textit{causally Markov} (Assumption \ref{assump:markov}), we assume that any population produced by a causal graph has the independence relations obtained by applying d-separation to it, while with the \textit{faithfulness} condition (Assumption \ref{assump:faith}), we ensure that the population has exactly these and no additional independencies \citep{Spirtes00, tong2001active, shanmugam2015learning, he2008active, triantafillou2015constraint}.
-In the literature, other stronger assumptions include a locality condition, denoting that the intervention of each manipulated variable should not directly affect any variable other than its children \citep{triantafillou2015constraint}.
-In this paper, we \emph{do not} assume locality.
+Assumption \ref{assump:observ} implies the availability of purely interventional data, and has been widely used in the literature \citep{murphy2001active, tong2001active, he2008active, hauser2012two, shanmugam2015learning, kocaoglu2017experimental}.
+We consider only observed variables because we perform interventions on each node, thus, our method is robust to latent confounders.
+(See Appendix \ref{app:latent} for more details).
+With Assumption \ref{assump:markov}, we assume that any population produced by a causal graph has the independence relations obtained by applying d-separation to it, while with Assumption \ref{assump:faith}, we ensure that the population has exactly these and no additional independences \citep{Spirtes00, tong2001active, shanmugam2015learning, he2008active, triantafillou2015constraint}.